emmaschultz/Mobile_Robotics/my_stdr_control/README.md

 # my_stdr_control

+This is the first project EECS 376.
 This shows a simple simulation of a robot navigating through a maze to the top left corner of the maze.
 The movement of the robot is hard coded.

 ## How to run